redis/redis-doc/commands/lmpop.md

 @array-reply: specifically:

-* A `nil` multi-bulk when no element could be popped.
+* A `nil` when no element could be popped.
-* A two-element multi-bulk with the first element being the name of the key where elements was popped, and the second element is a multi-bulk with an array of elements.
+* A two-element array with the first element being the name of the key from which elements where popped, and the second element is an array of elements.

 @examples